 What is our Community Chest?

-Our Community Chest is a free store that pops up around Charlottesville and Albemarle County.
+Our Community Chest is a free store that pops up around Hampton Roads.
 And it really is ours (as in everybody’s!).
 You’ll know you’ve spotted it when you find a Share Table covered with all sorts of donated items.
 Stop by and say hello!
 See if there is something you can use.
 Feel free to bring clothes and household items that you no longer need to add to our collection, but know that you do not have to contribute anything in order to “shop” at the store.

 What’s the point?